ly3xqhl8g9/unibiased-coding-style/README.md

 Universal is striked out due to the presumptuousness that any kind of universality pertains.
 Unibiased, then, is meant to mean inclined under a single, general direction.

-The `Unibiased Coding Style` (`UCS`) acknowledges the diversity and difference between language, however it is intended at the same time to reduce the cognitive load over the polylinguist.
+The `Unibiased Coding Style` (`UCS`) acknowledges the diversity and difference between languages, however it is intended at the same time to reduce the cognitive load over the polylinguist.

 Nothing wrong in a language being written in a certain style, separating itself from the rest of the flock, however the `UCS` will imply certain assumptions even there.

-As a general rule, the `UCS` has:
+As a general rule, the `UCS` ground:

 ```
-if a change is meant in a single place then it should be adequately reflected in the history control
+if a change is meant in a single place
+    then it should be adequately reflected in the history control
 ```